anudeepthika/calculate-behaviour2/addition.md

   Given I have a calculator that's turned on.

-  When I enter "number1"
+  When I enter "first number"
   And I press "+" button
-  And I enter "number2"
+  And I enter "second number"
   And I press "=" button

   Then I see the "added sum" as the result

 Scenario: Add more numbers

+  Given I have a calculator that's turned on

+  When I enter all the numbers by pressing "+" in between And press "=" after entering last number

+  Then I see the 'added sum" as the result

 Scenario: Result is too large to display (or overrunning the limits)